How to Pick Your Perfect Wedding Style (Updated for 2024)

-Your budget will determine much of the décor, but you do enjoy a touch of luxe, whether its lovely china or classic table linen.
+Your budget will determine much of the wedding décor, but you do enjoy a touch of luxe, whether its lovely china or classic table linen.

 Your gown will have traditional accents of lace and satin.
 Pearls are your natural accessories.
-As for flowers, you see roses everywhere.
+As for wedding flowers, you see roses everywhere.
 If roses are out of season, you can be very happy with calla lilies.

 Grace Kelly may be your spirit animal

 Modern Contemporary Wedding

 Nothing annoys you more than having to follow arbitrary rules.
 You may not be “out there,” but you are uniquely you.
 You strive for traditional with a twist.